Skip to main content

 Resources, tools and training →

-The IGNITE Network+ Mentoring Programme: Action Learning Circles launched in 2023/2024!
+The IGNITE Network+ Mentoring Programme: Action Learning Circles programme has launched for 2025 intake!

-The recuitment of mentors (facilitators) and mentees (circle participants) to take part in the IGNITE Network+ pilot Mentoring Programme to support researchers in energy has now closed for the 2024 intake.
+We are now recruiting facilitators and circle participants to take part in the IGNITE Network+ Mentoring Programme to support researchers in energy for the 2025 intake.
 In particular, the programme will create peer-learning opportunities for and from underrepresented and minoritised groups in energy research, including early career researchers, women, racialised minorities*, LGBTQ+ individuals, and individuals with disabilities.

 The aim of the IGNITE Network+ Action Learning Circles is to support career advancement, facilitate networking and develop a community of researchers in energy, across academia and industry.
 Participants will have the opportunity to share lived experiences and to support one another.